quibbious/CCServer/client-funcs.md

-# Servers
+# Clients

-// Servers can send and recieve data, but only in the form of confirmations or ECHO requests.
+// Clients can send and recieve data, but only to Servers.
-// When sent data with an operational request[OPR] string attached, the [OPR] string acts to tell the server WHAT to do with the request.
+// When sending data with an operational request [OPR] string attached, the [OPR] string acts to tell the server WHAT to do with the request.
-// Servers can also save sent data to variables or files/disks.
+// Clients can store data onto Servers (whether it be onto variables or files)
-// Servers can also be commanded by special request strings [SPR] (keys) that dictate which connections are allowed, and which are denied.
+// Client can also command Servers using special request strings [SPR] (keys) that allow the usage of admin functions.
-// Servers also hold a list of [SPR]'s that can be used to validate an admin request.
+// Clients do not hold a list of [SPR]s, and must obtain them from a Server or an Administrator of Servers.

 ## Request Structure:

-REQUEST = SPR; OPR; DATA; STORE_METHOD; END
+REQUEST = KEY; SPR/OPR; DATA; STORE_METHOD; END

-SPR: Special Operation Request
+KEY:
-OPR: Operation Request
+SPR: Special Operation Request OR OPR: Operation Request
-VLD: Server-used 'valid key' response
+VLD: Server-used 'valid key' response // do not use if you are client, will result in error!
 DATA: Data to be sent
 STORE_METHOD: disk path/file name
 END: Ends the request
 ## Operational Functions(OPR):

 `
 echo(msg: str) ECHO
 `

 ## Special Request Functions: